wpaven/alternator_export/README.md

 There's a lot of documentation on using the DynamoDB SDK, but it is dated.
 Funny enough, if you see _"services.dynamodbv2"_ in the package being imported, this is the older SDK.

 The concepts here are to
-1. Scan the dynamo table
+1. Scan the dynamo table (table in ScyllaDB)
 2. Convert the results to JSON
 3. Package the JSON to a .zip file (saving as gzip)
 4. Save to S3 (Saving to S3, but currently first to file system)